-(1) Designations that are difficult to remember or pronounce for the average user are unsuitable as generic designations and therefore not registrable as variety denominations.
+(1) Designations that are difficult to remember or pronounce for the average user are unsuitable as generic designations and thus as variety denominations.
 In the case of varieties that are exclusively marketed within a limited circle of knowledgeable persons, as in the case of parent varieties for the production of hybrids, the average user should be taken to mean the average knowledgeable person in that circle.

-- (2) Paragraph (1) excludes the following in particular: - (i) Designations consisting of a combination of more than three letters if the combination is not pronounceable in syllables and does not obviously form a sequence of letters commonly known to the public.
+- (2) Paragraph (1) would preclude the following in particular: - (i) Designations consisting of a combination of more than three letters if the combination is not pronounceable in syllables and does not obviously form a sequence of letters commonly known to the public.
 The syllables do not need to have a meaning.

-Examples: "ZKXV" would not be registrable, unlike "STM," which consists of three letters only, "Jeuvensam," which is pronounceable in syllables, and "ABCD," which is easily recognizable as a sequence of letters.
+Examples: "ZKXV" would be precluded under this paragraph, unlike "STM," which consists of three letters only, or "Jeuvensam," which is pronounceable in syllables.